dotnet/docs-maui/docs/user-interface/controls/webview.md

 </WebView>
 ```

-The local HTML file can load Cascading Style Sheets (CSS), JavaScript, and images, provided that they've also been added to your app project with the **MauiAsset** build action.
+The local HTML file can load Cascading Style Sheets (CSS), JavaScript, and images, if they've also been added to your app project with the **MauiAsset** build action.

 For more information about raw assets, see [Raw assets](~/fundamentals/single-project.md#raw-assets).